6 February to 2 October | National Library Gallery, Ground floor

-The first event is a lecture by Dr Charles Henry on 21 February 2019: All Things Made New: Media, Research, Libraries, and the Idea of Culture.
-Dr Henry will draw attention to new relationships and opportunities in the creation of new knowledge through digital technologies, new media forms and changing conceptions of the role of the library.
-Simon Upton, Parliamentary Commissioner for the Environment, will act as respondent.
+The first event was a lecture by Dr Charles Henry: All Things Made New: Media, Research, Libraries, and the Idea of Culture.
+Dr Henry drew attention to new relationships and opportunities in the creation of new knowledge through digital technologies, new media forms and changing conceptions of the role of the library.

 |“Anything whatever relating to this Colony, on its history, flora, fauna, geology and inhabitants, will be fish for my net, from as early a date as possible until now."

 Upon his death on the 28th of June 1918, Alexander Turnbull bequeathed all his Library comprising his printed books pamphlets engravings charts manuscripts sketches maps photographs plans and pictures as and to constitute a Reference Library for the use and reference of persons and students interested in the documentary heritage of New Zealand.